uncognic/DuckOS/README.md

 - CPU at 0% usage idle, but this really depends on the processor.
 - Less services
 - Less unneeded drivers
-- More FPS, less lags in general
+- More FPS, less lagging in general
-- Faster wifi due to tweaks
+- Faster wifi because of tweaks
 - and more!

 ### **Debloated**